250 g wheat flour

 Add another layer of pasta plates.

-Spread gravy over the plates and a little more bechamel sauce.
+Pour the sauce over the plates and add a bit more bechamel sauce.

 Finish with a layer of pasta plates.